turingschool-examples/backend_mod_1_prework/day_6/questions.md

 ### What questions do you still have about classes in Ruby?

-1. Why in the Class, Attributes, and Methods lesson did it not talk initialize method?
+1. Why in the Class, Attributes, and Methods lesson did it not talk about the `initialize` method?
 Can we skip it if we use accessor methods?